donovanh/donovanh.github.com/_posts/2012-07-22-jekyll-github-pages.markdown

 ##Speaking of Markdown

 Markdown is just lovely, compared to the bloated Wordpress WYSIWYG I escaped.
 I did need a quick introduction to some of the syntax, and [this one from Slekz][13] was handy.
 More info is available from [Daring Fireball][14].
-(You can also see the source of this post here.)
+(You can also see the source of [this post][15].)

 ##Deploying to Github Pages

 Pages hosted on Github are generated through their own version of Jekyll.
 Because of this, no custom plugins will work.
 However if you wanted to pre-process your site locally and publish the static result, that would work too.

 Setting up and deploying this site was straightforward.
-I set up a new repo called [donovanh.github.com][6], then applied the following to my local Jekyll version of the site:
+I set up a new repo called [donovanh.github.com][6] (Note: You'll want to add **\_site/\*** to your *.gitignore* file), then applied the following to my local Jekyll version of the site.

     $ git init
     $ git add .